-In-Class Presentation

-Each group will make at a presentation to the rest of the class during normal lecture or laboratory hours.
+In-Class Presentation Each group will make at a presentation to the rest of the class during normal lecture or laboratory hours.
 This will serve as a critical design review for your project.
 The schedule for these presentations will be set in the first few weeks of the course.

-Academic activity:
+Academic activity verification:

 Students' academic activity is required by UCF to be recorded at the beginning of each course.
-The assignment to satisfy this requirement is for all students to submit their group number to the EEL 4915L webcourses site on or before 12:00 PM (noon) on Friday of the first week of classes.
+The assignment to satisfy this requirement is for all students to submit your name, group number and the title of your project to the OSE 4952 webcourses site on or before 12:00 PM (noon) on Friday of the first week of classes.
 Failure to do so may result in a delay in the disbursement of your financial aid.

-University of Central Florida College of Optics and Photonics
+University of Central Florida

+College of Optics and Photonics